 VPAs in the workplace interact with BLE technologies

 Voice assistants have the possibility to create hands-free guidance in any number of workplace tasks.
 Such solutions are already in place in warehouses and distribution centers, where Bluetooth beacons and tags are also becoming increasingly common in the creation of indoor navigation systems.
-When a staff member receives a picking order, an in-ear voice assistant can verbally guide them to the items they need based on the information from smart shelves and BLE indoor navigation systems.
+When a staff member receives a picking order, an in-ear voice assistant can verbally guide them to the items they need based on the information from smart shelves and Bluetooth LE indoor navigation systems.